-Typically only 30 per cent of the oil from an oil reservoir can be removed with traditional methods, therefore, there are huge amounts of oil to recover from the present extraction points or even from the extraction points already abandoned.
+Typically only 30 per cent of the oil of an oil reservoir can be removed with traditional methods, therefore, there are huge amounts of oil to recover from the present extraction points or even from the extraction points already abandoned.
+There are huge amounts of oil to recover from the present extraction points or even from the extraction points already abandoned.

 There are technologies, processes or mechanisms known as: Tertiary Recovery or Enhanced Oil Recovery (with its acronym in English “EOR”), whose application can help to recover between 20 and 50 per cent of the original oil.